trishnaguha/oh-greenhouse/README.rst

 and the tool is currently private to the Greenhouse development team and Debian developers who ask for permission.

 The best way to help and/or request features it to introduce yourself on on our mailing list at http://lists.openhatch.org/mailman/listinfo/greenhouse and join the discussion.
-You can also reach via IRC on freenode at #openhatch.
+You can also find us on IRC at `#openhatch on irc.freenode.net <http://webchat.freenode.net/?channels=openhatch>`_.